ritikkumarjain/Deep-Learning/Breast Cancer Detection/Readme.md

 Link to dataset: https://www.kaggle.com/paultimothymooney/breast-histopathology-images (1.49gb)

-The project divided into two notebooks.(All done in kaggle notebook environment)
+The project divided into two notebooks.(All done in kaggle notebook environment) *One(Visualization.ipynb) involves data exploration *Second(Model Building) involves making of prediction.Involves use of pretrained models.

-One(Visualization.ipynb) involves data expl;oration

-Second(Model Building) involves making of prediction.Involves use of pretrained models.

-Due to lack of memory in kaggle gpu the accuracy score cannot be determined.